 The most concerning finding from the research was that 68% of shift workers reported that their physical or mental health had suffered from working shifts.
 This is compounded by less than 20% of businesses offering training around the effects of shift work.

 With 4 million Brits currently doing shift work, it’s more important than ever that people in frontline roles can make better-informed decisions about work and find a good job that is right for them.

 Don’t let a lack of software get in the way of fairly allocating shifts to your team.
-Try our Free Shift Planner now.
+Get in touch and start using Surfboard today.